Our Wildlife Education Ambassador

 Madrona – a female Red-tailed Hawk

-Madrona arrived at Wolf Hollow in October 1998 after being hit by a truck on Highway 20 near Anacortes.
-She had a break close to the shoulder joint of her right wing.
-The break was too close to the joint to be surgically repaired, but our vet removed bone fragments to stabilize the injury and prevent further damage to tissue.
-Sadly, it healed with impaired mobility in the shoulder joint, so she could never fly well enough to hunt in the wild.
+Madrona arrived at Wolf Hollow in October 1998 after being hit by a truck on Highway 20 near Anacortes…her plumage told us that she was only a few months old.
+She had a break on her right wing which was too close to the shoulder joint to be surgically repaired, but our vet removed bone fragments to stabilize the injury and prevent further damage to tissue.
+Sadly, it healed with impaired mobility in the shoulder joint, impeding her ability to fly and hunt in the wild.

 It is sad that this beautiful bird cannot be flying free, but as a “wildlife ambassador” she has inspired many people to appreciate the beauty of wild creatures living around them.
-Seeing a wild hawk close enough to appreciate its beautiful feathers, sharp talons and hooked beak inspires people’s awe and interest far more than any number of words or photos can.
-She also helps people realize how sad it is that beautiful wild creatures can be badly injured by our cars, fences, power lines etc. and be unable to return to their life of flying free.
+Seeing a wild hawk close enough to appreciate its beautiful feathers, sharp talons and hooked beak inspires awe and interest far more than any number of words or photos can.
+She also tells a story of the results of human impact on wildlife, many of which are at risk of being badly injured by our cars, fences, power lines etc. and be unable to return to their life of flying free.